-Making your FT1000MP radio betterPossible cure for known CFL inverter problem on FT1000MP series transceivers
+Making your FT1000MP radio betterA fix for the known CFL inverter problem on FT1000MP series transceivers

 A simple fix for the famous FT1000MP display low brightness and light up delay problem.